chrisyco/duckshop/README.rst

 You will also need an economy plugin such as iConomy_.
 Other plugins should work; for a list of supported plugins go to the Register_ page.
+If no economy plugins are installed, trades that do not involve money (giving/receiving items) will still work.

 You should also install `Permissions 3`_.
 If Permissions is not installed, it would default to ops only for everything, which isn't very